EzZAt38/react-product-project/src/docs.md

 - **Error Handling:** Displays error messages for invalid input.
 - **Accessibility:** Uses Headless UI and semantic HTML for better accessibility.
 - **Extensible Architecture:** Easily add new features or components.
+- **Color Selection:** Users can select colors for products (can be extended for categories or tags).
+- **Image URL Validation:** Ensures product images are valid URLs.
+- **Responsive Design:** Works well on mobile, tablet, and desktop screens.

 ---